Skip to main content Skip to office menu Skip to footer

 Role of community-based programs.

-The role of the community-based programs in Safe at Home is to select potential application assistants to explain to an applicant the program's services and limitations, explain to an applicant a program participant's responsibilities, and assist applicants in the completion of application materials.
+The role of the community-based programs in Safe at Home is to select potential application assistants to perform safety planning with an applicant, to generally explain to an applicant the program's services and limitations, and to refer an applicant to the secretary of state for enrollment.

 Subp.
 2.